On this page:

 The purpose of the controlling trustee’s report is to fully apprise the creditors as to the debtor’s affairs so that the creditors can make an informed decision on whether their best interests would be served by accepting the debtor’s proposal or by bankruptcy of the debtor.
 It is essential for the controlling trustee to ensure that all facts material to the debtor’s affairs are brought to the attention of the creditors in the report and that the statement of belief of the controlling trustee is properly based.

-6.20 As a result of repeated errors identified by AFSA Regulation and Enforcement across a range of personal insolvency matters (including the failure to adequately investigate and report on debtor’s affairs in section 189A reports), the Inspector-General convened a disciplinary committee29 to consider Mr Luke Ching Wong’s continued registration as a registered trustee.
+6.20 As a result of repeated errors identified by AFSA Enforcement and Practitioner Supervision across a range of personal insolvency matters (including the failure to adequately investigate and report on debtor’s affairs in section 189A reports), the Inspector-General convened a disciplinary committee30 to consider Mr Luke Ching Wong’s continued registration as a registered trustee.

 6.21 By Committee Report dated 5 September 2006 it was decided that Mr Wong should cease to be registered as a trustee under the Act.